zoppellarielena/PhysicsOfData_Projects/1.PROJECT for NATURAL LANGUAGE PROCESSING/Readme.md

 For the BERT model, a small statistical analysis of the predicted moves from the trained model is provided, highlighting its higher performance scores on the two actions that do not attach a dependency to the element in the configuration (shift and reduce).

-This project was developed in June 2023 for the course *Natural Language Processing* offered by the University of Padova.
+This project was developed in June 2023 for the course *Natural Language Processing* offered by the University of Padova (academic year 2022-2023).

 Team Members:
 - Mahfouz Auriane